EanEngdahl/airport-travel/README.md

 ## Airports
 Airports are nodes on a graph, and all nodes have connections to other nodes.
 However, all nodes are not connected to each other.
 This is NOT an optimization problem, and I am not looking for how to travel b/w disconnected nodes.
-Each node connection has a weight indicating how far away from each othe the ndoe is.
+Each node connection has a weight indicating how far away from each other node is.
 So, for example:

 	A - 7 - B - 5 - C
             |      /